Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Discussion

 \subsection{Topic labelling}

-The topmost weighted words of each topic are the ones most commonly used in similar contexts by the patients, and, thus, are expected to relate to some concept being discussed in those contexts.
+The topmost weighted words of each topic are the ones most commonly used in similar contexts by the patients, and, thus, relate to some concept being discussed in those contexts.
 This concept is not necessarily concrete, because it may cover multiple sub-concepts, nor comprehensive, because the words representing the topic may not cover the full meaning of the associated concept, and may be context dependent.
-Therefore, assigning a label to a topic is both a difficult and a somewhat biased task, which can introduce errors and questionable expectations.
-Having this in mind, and because each question in the interview aims at specific aspects of the experience of pain, using only the 10 most weighted words of each topic, we interpret and associate a label reminiscent of the questions in the interview script, which is in itself a bias.
-These are shown in Tab. \ref{tab:topis-clu-fast}.
+Therefore, assigning a label to a topic is both a difficult and biased task, which can introduce errors and limit generalizations.
+Having this in mind, and because each question in the interview aims at specific aspects of the experience of pain, using only the 10 most weighted words of each topic, we interpret and associate a label reminiscent of the questions in the interview script (Tab. \ref{tab:topis-clu-fast-en}), which is in itself a bias.
 Some topics are more concrete and easier to interpret: treatment, specific body locations, impacts (1, 2), time intervals, evolution, and generic body locations.
-Others were associated with the aspects in the interview that are expected to prompt the use of such words: activity, actions, causes, intensity, and reflections.
+Others were associated with the concepts in the interview that are expected to prompt the use of such words: activity, actions, causes, intensity, and reflections.

-In previous research, chronic pain episodes in clinical text (reports written by health professionals when assessing patients suffering of chronic pain) have been systematically annotated, finding concepts such as date, pain location, cause, social and emotional effect, and others, to be covered in a high percentage of these clinical reports (100\%, 84\%, 90\%, 78\%, respectively) \citep{carlson2020characterizing}.
-Given these findings and the previously discussed results, we argue that the topics extracted from our collection of fragmented descriptions of pain, with the CluWords (FastText) model, are relevant for clinical assessment and are intrinsically related to the experience of pain itself.
+In previous research, chronic pain episodes in clinical texts (reports written by health professionals when assessing patients suffering of chronic pain) have been systematically annotated, finding concepts such as date, pain location, cause, social and emotional effect, and others, to be covered in a high percentage of these clinical reports (100\%, 84\%, 90\%, 78\%, respectively), clearly evidencing the importance of these concepts for clinical assessment and management of these patients \citep{carlson2020characterizing}.
+Because there is a match between relevant clinical concepts (found in the cited previous research) and the topics extracted with our presented methodology (specifically, with CluWords (FastText)), we argue that our results are intrinsically related to the experience of pain itself and are relevant for clinical assessment.